DrUlrichAnders/2022ws_do_robotics/README.md

 Size of Company (Nb of Employees): 14,000 employees

 Kuka's robots are used in the automotive industry as well as in German medium-sized businesses.
+KUKA's portfolio is broad and ranges from automotive, automotive supplier/metal industry, electronics industry, food, foundry and forging industry, medical technology to plastics industry.

+In 2015, no German company wanted to make a major investment in Kuka, and the smaller shareholders did not want to turn down the lucrative offer from the Midea Group - a chinese household appliance giant- and thus gave up some of their shares.
+After several years, more than 95 percent of Kuka AG is already owned by Chinese group Midea which is now to take over the robot manufacturer completely via "squeeze-out" procedure.
+Therefore, there is also a lot of criticism from a political perspective.

 #### Representative Robot: